First Amendment forum brings up questions of libel in the wake of "fake w88 casino games"

 Man stands at podium.

-Assistant professor of media studies Patrick File opened and mediated the forum.
+Assistant professor of w88 casino games studies Patrick File opened and mediated the forum.

 This issue was addressed during a First Amendment forum on Tuesday, April 23, 2019, in the theater of the Joe Crowley Student Union.
 Mediated by assistant professor Patrick File, the forum welcomed special keynote speaker Jane Kirtley, professor and director of the Silha Center for the Study of Media Ethics and Law at the University of Minnesota.
 Kirtley delivered her presentation, "Uncommon Law: The Past, Present and Future of w88 casino games in America," to a crowd of university students and faculty, lawyers, reporters and others.